Revision 24-1; Effective May 1, 2024

 • pregnancy testing and counseling;

-• contraceptive services, all methods except emergency contraception, including necessary follow-up and surveillance;
+• all methods of contraceptive services, including necessary follow-up and surveillance;

-• certain health screening and diagnostic services, as indicated:
+• certain health screening and diagnostic services, including:

 • screening, diagnosis and treatment of cervical intraepithelial neoplasia;